gantry/docs/pages/01.gantry5/04.tutorials/14.multilingual-site-wordpress/docs.md

 Everything written here can be applied to any Gantry 5 theme.
 We'll provide instructions for setting up a multilingual site using two popular WordPress plugins: [Polylang](https://wordpress.org/plugins/polylang/) and [WPML](https://wpml.org/).

+## Recommend Approach

+When developing a multi-lingual site we recommend that your complete your development and testing for a single language first.
+Then, add one language at a time and thorougly test that before moving on to the next.
+Adding many languages all at the same time will lead to confusion and make your site hard to debug and diagnose should anything found to be not working correctly.

 ## Prerequisites

 Begin by installing the following: